filecoin-station/spark-dashboard/src/index.md

 <div class="divider"></div>

-<h4>Spark Miner RSR Table</h4>
+<h4>Spark Miner Stats Table</h4>
-<body>The following table shows the Spark RSR values calculated in aggregate for each Filecoin Storage Provider over the past 30 days.
+<body>The following table shows the Spark RSR and TTFB values calculated in aggregate for each Filecoin Storage Provider over the past 30 days.
 Click on a miner id to view stats about this storage provider.</body>

 ```js
 const search = view(Inputs.search(tidySparkMinerRates, {placeholder: "Search Storage Providers…"}));